The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point integrand

 \subsection{Vanishing unphysical cuts}

-So far using soft, maximal-cut and collinear-soft constraints we have determined the double-box, box-triangle and a large class of double triangle numerators.
+So far using soft, maximal-cut, and collinear-soft constraints we have determined the double-box, box-triangle and a large class of double-triangle numerators.
 The remaining can be fixed by requiring the absence of unphysical cuts, in particular cuts with three-particle sub-amplitudes.